neondatabase/website/content/docs/introduction/about.md

 neonctl branches create --name dev/alex
 ```

-Keep your development branch up-to-date by resetting schema and data to the latest from `main`.
+Keep your development branch up-to-date by resetting your schema and data to the latest from `main`.

 ```bash
 neonctl branches reset dev/daniel --parent
 ```

 Branching can be used with deployment platforms such as Vercel to create a database branch for each preview deployment.
-If you'd rather not build your own workflow, use the [Neon Vercel integration](https://vercel.com/integrations/neon) to set one up in a few clicks.
+If you'd rather not build your own workflow, use the [Neon Vercel integration](https://vercel.com/integrations/neon) to set one up in just a few clicks.

-To learn more, read our [Database branching workflow guide for developers](https://neon.tech/blog/database-branching-workflows-a-guide-for-developers).
+To learn more, read [Database Branching Workflows](https://neon.tech/flow), and the [Database branching workflow guide for developers](https://neon.tech/blog/database-branching-workflows-a-guide-for-developers).

 **Schema Diff**